LitalHazut/HeroesProject/README.md

 # Heroes Project

 <p> This project is Web API written in .net framework 4.8.x and use in MSSQL Server and use with swagger. </p>

+## How to Use:

+Clone or download the project
+and run the project
+add to url : /Swagger and the api will open and you will see this screen: